 To provide a foundation of skill and knowledge for officers employed by the Sisseton Police Department, upon which they will continue to build and enhance their job performance.
 Deliver the highest quality training possible to all officers, so they may perform their jobs safely and successfully.
 Increase the overall effectiveness of public safety by assuring an attitude of professional excellence, based on high ethical standards, and achieved through quality training.

-Tyler Appel, School Resource Officer
+Officer Malcolm Edgar, School Resource Officer

 Duties of School Resource Officer